dart-lang/site-www/src/_guides/libraries/private-files.md

 {% endprettify %}

-**Don't commit** files and directories dropped by other development environments.
+**Don't commit** files and directories created by other development environments.
-For example:
+For example, if your development environment creates any of the following files, consider putting them in a global ignore file:

 {% prettify none %}
 *.iml         // IntelliJ